-Choices/Basics
+Choices

-Students with alcohol violations are sanctioned to complete either Choices or Basics, online courses educating students on alcohol abuse issues.
+Students with alcohol violations are sanctioned to complete Choices, an online course educating students on alcohol abuse issues.
 The student meets with a counselor to discuss the incident prior to taking the online course and then meets with the counselor after completing the online course to discuss the results.